Installing a Replacement Garbage Disposal

 5. Remove the old sink flange and putty.

 Push the old sink flange up through the sink hole.
 Use a screwdriver or putty knife to carefully scrape all old putty from the edge of the sink hole.

 If using a dishwasher, you will need to tap out the dishwasher knockout plug.
-Lay the disposal on its side and use a screwdriver and hammer to tap it out.
-Next, remove the loose knockout plug from inside the disposal.
-(See Fig 5)
+Lay the garbage disposal on its side and use a screwdriver and hammer to tap it out.
+Next, remove the loose knockout plug from inside the garbage disposal.

-Hang the disposal by aligning the three mounting tabs with the slide-up ramps on the mounting ring.
-Holding the disposal in place, turn the lower mounting ring until all three tabs are locked into the mounting assembly.
-The disposal will now hang by itself.
+Hang the garbage disposal by aligning the three mounting tabs with the slide-up ramps on the mounting ring.
+Holding the garbage disposal in place, turn the lower mounting ring until all three tabs are locked into the mounting assembly.
+The garbage disposal will now hang by itself.